 On December 20, 1983, the wooden cabinet was pried open by a crowbar and the Jules Rimet trophy was again stolen.
 The trophy has been never recovered.

 The FIFA World Cup Trophy:

 FIFA commissioned a replacement trophy for 1974 world cup due to Jules Rimet’s security problem.
-There were fifty three submissions from the sculptors in seven different countries.
-Among them Italian artist Silvio Gazzaniga won the award for commission.
-The FIFA World Cup Trophy was 36.5 cm tall, and made of 5kg of 18 carat (75%) gold.
+There were fifty-three submissions from the sculptors in seven different countries.
+Among them, Italian artist Silvio Gazzaniga won the award for commission.
+The FIFA World Cup Trophy was 36.5 cm tall, and made of 5kg of 18 carats (75%) gold.
 The base was 13 cm containing two layers of malachite.
 The FIFA World Cup trophy weighs 6.175 kg in total.
 The trophy depicts two human figures holding up the earth.
 Gazzaniga described the trophy,

 “The lines spring out from the base, rising in spirals, stretching out to receive the world.
 From the remarkable dynamic tensions of the compact body of the sculpture rise the figures of two athletes at the stirring moment of victory.”